-Every summer, Religion Prof. Dan Schowalter leads a summer J-Term trip to northern Israel, where students experience all aspects of the ongoing excavation of a Roman temple site at Omrit.
-Many other study abroad opportunities are also available.
+Every summer, religion professor Dan Schowalter leads a summer J-Term tour to northern Israel, France, or Greece, where students experience all aspects of the ongoing excavation.
+Many other study-abroad opportunities are also available.

 Speakers and Guests

-Recently, Carthage welcomed a former Al-Qaeda recruiter and a former white supremacist on campus to share their poignant, painful experiences of getting pulled into and later disowning violent extremism.
+- A former Al-Qaeda recruiter and a former white supremacist shared their poignant, painful experiences of getting pulled into and later disowning violent extremism.
 Watch the presentation

 The religion major at Carthage is flexible, making it easy to combine with a major in another discipline.
 Many students choose to double-major in religion and another subject or add a religion minor to their educational focus.
 A professional in just about any field can benefit from a religion major.
 Students studying religion at Carthage receive rigorous training in thinking clearly about complex human issues and multicultural study, which can make anyone into a more effective lawyer, teacher, politician, business person, artist, psychologist, actor, social worker, physician, historian, or scientist.